Matteo Berrettini moves closer to Queen’s title defence by breezing into final

 Amazingly, Krajinovic had never won an ATP Tour match on grass before he arrived in west London this week.

-The 30-year-old world number 48 said: “It’s an unbelievable feeling.
+The 30-year-old world No 48 said: “It’s an unbelievable feeling.
 I just can’t believe I’m in the final.
-I was coming here maybe just to play one match, maybe two, now I’m in the final.
+I was coming here maybe just to play one match, maybe two – now I’m in the final.
 It’s a dream come true.

 “But maybe it will change and I’ll start to like it.
 I have nothing to lose and I’m going to enjoy it.”